Inference on model parameters with many L-moments: Inference based on Bahadur-Kiefer representation

-\begin{remark}[Optimal choice of weighting matrix under Bahadur-Kiefer approximation] It should be noted that the optimal choice of weighting matrix under the Bahadur-Kiefer representation \textbf{coincides} with \eqref{eq_optimal_weights}.
+\begin{remark}[Optimal choice of weighting matrix under Bahadur-Kiefer approximation] It should be noted that the optimal choice of weighting matrix under the Bahadur-Kiefer representation \textbf{coincides} with \eqref{eq_optimal_weights} in the main text.
 This is due to the fact that both the Brownian bridge and empirical distribution process share the same covariance kernel. \end{remark}

-\begin{remark}[Distribution of the overidentifying test statistic in \Cref{test_over}] Note that we could use the distributional results in this section to compute the distribution of the test statistic in \Cref{test_over} under the null. \end{remark}
+\begin{remark}[Distribution of the overidentifying test statistic in \Cref{test_over}] Note that we could use the distributional results in this section to compute the distribution of the test statistic in \Cref{test_over} in the main text under the null. \end{remark}

-\subsection{Asymptotic efficiency}
+\section{Asymptotic efficiency}

-In this section, we analyse whether our L-moment estimator is asymptotically efficient.
+In this Appendix, we analyse whether our L-moment estimator is asymptotically efficient.
 We consider the case where $0=\underline{p}<\overline{p}=1$, since in this case all information on the curve is used; for simplicity, we also focus on the iid case.
-In this setting, we will say our L-moment estimator is \emph{asymptotically efficient} if the variance of the leading term of a first order representation converges to the inverse of the Fisher information matrix of the parametric model.\footnote{In the nonidependent case, ``efficiency'' should be defined as achieving the efficiency bound of the parametric model \citep{Newey1990}, where we model the marginal distribution of the $Y_t$, but leave the time series dependence unrestricted (except for regularity conditions).
-Indeed, in general, our L-moment estimator will be inefficient with respect to the MLE estimator that models the dependency structure between observations.
-See \cite{Carrasco2014} for further discussion.} Unless stated otherwise, we work under Assumptions \ref{ass_consistency}-\ref{ass_eigen} and those of \Cref{corollary_kiefer}.
+In this setting, we will say our L-moment estimator is \emph{asymptotically efficient} if its asymptotic variance coincides with the inverse of the Fisher information matrix of the parametric model.
+Unless stated otherwise, we work under Assumptions \ref{ass_consistency}-\ref{ass_eigen} and those of \Cref{corollary_kiefer}.
 To proceed with the analysis, we introduce the alternative estimator:

 for a grid of $G_T$ points $\mathcal{G}_T =\{g_1,g_2,\ldots, g_{G_T}\} \subseteq (0,1)$ and weights $\kappa_{i,j}$, $i,j \in \mathcal{G}_T$.
 This is a weighted version of a ``percentile-based estimator'', which is used in contexts where it is difficult to maximise the likelihood \citep{Gupta2001}.
 It amounts to choosing $\theta$ so as to match a weighted combination of the order statistics in the sample.